Accelerynt-Security/AS-PagerDuty-Integration/README.md

 ![PagerDuty_Create_Integration_Key_2](Images/PagerDuty_Create_Integration_Key_2.png)

 Select an escalation policy for your service.
+In this example, the default is used.

 ![PagerDuty_Create_Integration_Key_3](Images/PagerDuty_Create_Integration_Key_3.png)

+There may be a step to select a noise reduction option for your service.
+The "**Intelligent**" option is reccomended.

 Finally, select the Microsoft Azure option under the Integrations section, then click "**Create Service**".